jeanmajid/MCPE-Tool/README.md

 - Built for the Minecraft Bedrock Edition add-on development community
 - Uses [Chokidar](https://github.com/paulmillr/chokidar) for file watching
 - Translation powered by [Argos Translate](https://github.com/argosopentech/argos-translate)

-## TODO

-This is the projects todo list and shows which features are currently being worked on.
-Open an [issue](https://github.com/jeanmajid/MCPE-Tool/issues) to suggest your own changes.

-### Core Features
-- Make cleanup always run
-- Precoded paths for the commands and modules

-### Configuration
-- Rename to `mc.config` or `mcconfig.json` or support any name
-- Sync manifest data with config on watch
-- Add a global config for things like eslint and tsconfig
-- Per module configs

-### Development Tools
-- Add MCPE creator LSP basically / maybe even AI stuff in the future
-- Package manager for custom packs

-### Modules
-- Make "external modules" - user defined ones with their own process for easier management.
-Their cwd could be in the target folder

-#### Module Ideas
-- Import module - Make `index.js` have a custom format allowing for globs: `import("./commands/**")`
-- Preprocessor macros - Extension for MC tool with `#define` support
-- TypeScript rewrite - First output raw TS in temp folder, then convert.
-Move tsconfig outside and do transformations first
-- Robust npm - Check version each time